Copyright 2018 Electrical101.com All Rights Reserved.

 Ground connection diagram is shown separately.

-With conventional wiring, 120 volts enters the first 3-way switch box
+With conventional wiring, line voltage enters the first 3-way switch box